huntdatacenter/docs/docs/do-science/faq/access.md

 ### Will I loose my data if I get deactivated?

 No, not as long as your lab is active.
 We will deactivate your account, although we do not delete your data as long as the lab is active.
-Please note that your lab leader has the same ability to delete, change or share data the lab under their control regardless if you your account is active or deactived.
+Please note that your lab leader has the same ability to delete, change or share data the lab under their control regardless if you your account is active or deactivated.

 ### Can I reactivate my old account?

 Yes.
-Lab leaders and lab coordintors can order reactivations in our [service desk](/administer-science/service-desk/lab-orders/#reactivate-lab-user).
+Lab leaders and lab coordinators can order reactivations in our [service desk](/administer-science/service-desk/lab-orders/#reactivate-lab-user).
 Reactivation requires a new user agreement if it is more than two years since your first user agreement was signed.
 You will need to reconfigure VPN and SSH to get up and running.